-2.3 Visual Assessment Approach
+3.4 Visual Assessment Approach

+The full methodology used in the assessment can be found in Annexure B, with this section outlining the key elements of the assessment process.
 The process that VRM Africa follows when undertaking a VIA is based on the United States Bureau of Land Management's (BLM) Visual Resource Management method (USDI., 2004).
 This mapping and GIS-based method of assessing landscape modifications allows for increased objectivity and consistency by using standard assessment criteria.